Ignatius Kung Pin-Mei

-Ignatius Kung Pin-Mei (龚品梅 (龔品梅, Gōng Pǐnméi, Kung P'in-mei); 2 August 1901 – 12 March 2000) was the Catholic Bishop of Shanghai, China, from 1950 until his death in 2000.
-He spent 30 years in Chinese prisons for defying attempts by China's Communist government to control Catholics in the country through the government-approved Catholic Patriotic Association.
-At the time of his death he was the oldest member of the College of Cardinals.
+Ignatius Kung Pin-Mei (龚品梅 (龔品梅, Gōng Pǐnméi, Kung P'in-mei); 2 August 1901 – 12 March 2000) was a Chinese Catholic prelate who served as Bishop of Shanghai from 1950 until his death in 2000.
+He spent 30 years in prison for defying attempts by the Chinese Communist Party (CCP) to control Catholics in the country through the government-approved Chinese Catholic Patriotic Association.
+At the time of his death in exile in the United States, he was the oldest member of the College of Cardinals, to which he was secretly appointed by Pope John Paul II in 1979.

 Biography

+Kung was born in 1901 into a Shanghai family with Catholic roots spreading back at least five generations.
+He would become a priest in 1930, Bishop of Souchou in October 1949 just after Mao Zedong drove Chiang Kai-Shek to Taiwan, and Archbishop of Shanghai on 15 July, 1950.
+As Archbishop during the first half of the 1950s, Kung alongside Guangzhou's Dominic Deng Yiming refused to renounce the Vatican despite the demands of and threats by Mao, to whose regime religious martyrdom had already become an embarrassment, since liturgical services became sites of anti-communist demonstration.

+Declassified Chinese government documents confirm that Mao's aim was to completely destroy the Catholic Church in China, not merely to bring it into line with the regime.